Nicholas Institute for Environmental Policy Solutions

 Internet of Water Coalition

 The water data infrastructure in the United States is antiquated and increasingly inadequate for 21st-century water challenges.
-While water data have been collected by federal, state, and local agencies for decades, much of this data is not open—meaning discoverable, accessible, and usable.
 Because of this, we are often unable to answer basic questions about our river basins and aquifers in a timely way.

 Water Affordability